 There's far more than just bad debt that ends up on your credit file.

 Failure to fix a poor Equifax credit score could hold you back from buying property because you could be rejected by mortgage brokers and banks for a home loan if they check your credit report as part of their lending criteria.
 Some personal loan providers are far less likely to give you what you want for that family holiday you've been planning.
 Repairing your credit score doesn't have to be a difficult task.

 How is my credit score calculated?

 A credit score from Equifax, or an Equifax Score, is calculated based on information on your Equifax credit file at a point in time, and gives a score between 0 and 1,2003.
 The higher the score the better, and the less likely you are to have to pay elevated interest on a loan3.

 The average Equifax Score in Australia is 749, but a reasonable Equifax Score can be as low as 6222.
 If you don't regularly check your credit score, you won't notice when something goes wrong (even if it's a mistake) and your credit score may be low until you get a report and work on repairing it3.

 Something as simple as enquiring at lots of credit providers for the best deal can impact the likelihood that you'll be accepted by another provider4.
 Businesses will be less likely to open a line of credit with you if you look like you are in financial stress making lots of credit applications in a short space of time.

 If you do find that you have a poor Equifax Score, you can work on repairing it.
 If there is an error on your Equifax credit report, you need to inform the credit provider responsible for that listing, who will be able to investigate the error and amend it as necessary2.

 If you're unsure what your Equifax Score is, or if you keep getting rejected by credit providers, there's probably an underlying reason.
-Get in touch with My Credit File today for more information.
+Make sure you get a copy of your Equifax credit report today.